hzqst/metamod-fallguys/README.md

 ```

-//Now you can call this from game :
+Now you can call this from game, you will get test = 114514 :
 ```
 int test = g_EngineFuncs.TestFunc();
 ```